Home

 1925 – 1984

 Bell Labs was incorporated in 1925 as an AT&T subsidiary.
 However, this is largely not considered to be the birth of Bell Labs, but instead the next stage.
-From 1876 to 1925, Bell Labs was an engineering department in New York City formed by both AT&T and Western Electric Company, another subsidiary of AT&T. The success of in-house research lead to Bell Telephone Laboratories, Inc running its own operations on January 1, 1925.
+From 1876 to 1925, Bell Labs was an engineering department in New York City formed by both AT&T and Western Electric Company, another subsidiary of AT&T. The success of in-house research led to Bell Telephone Laboratories, Inc. running its own operations on January 1, 1925.

 In 1930, Bell Labs relocated to New Jersey to conduct radio research free of the interferences found in New York City.
 In 1933, the Holmdel, New Jersey facility discovered radio astronomy.
 This research continued as Bell Labs began working on radar and military communication systems.
 By the time World War II came around, they had pioneered and improved military systems with developments like the two-way radio, radar, sonar, computers, the “bazooka”, encrypted communications systems, proximity fuses, and semiconductor devices.